-documents setting out key risk information for insurers (typically used for larger and more complex clients or classes of insurance)

-- Proposal forms standardised Q&A-based forms containing essential risk information for the class of business concerned (typically used for smaller businesses and specific classes of business such as Professional Indemnity insurance or Directors' and Officers' Liability insurance) - 'Statements of Fact' used more commonly by insurers for smaller business clients; this is normally an insurer-produced document setting out assumptions regarding business activity.
+- Submission documents bespoke, client-specific documents setting out key risk information for insurers (typically used for larger and more complex clients or classes of insurance) - Proposal forms standardised Q&A-based forms containing essential risk information for the class of business concerned (typically used for smaller businesses and specific classes of business such as Professional Indemnity insurance or Directors' and Officers' Liability insurance) - Statements of Fact used more commonly by insurers for smaller business clients; this is normally an insurer-produced document setting out assumptions regarding business activity.
 This should be reviewed carefully by the insurance buyer to ensure accuracy.